noodlefrenzy/azure-mobile-local/readme.md

 This is the canonical source of an Azure Mobile Services API.
 Mobile Services does not (as yet) provide a way to run the service locally or unit-test the code, so this provides a custom way of doing so, by spooling up a local expressjs server, loading all api/_endpoint_.js files and interrogating their methods.
+To use, you mount this repo as a submodule to your Azure Mobile Service git repository, and it reaches back into ../service/api to find what it needs.

 Tests are under the ./test directory, and should use the infrastructure outlined in _apptest.js_ to bootstrap the test server.
 They use [Mocha](http://visionmedia.github.io/mocha/#getting-started) and [Should](https://github.com/visionmedia/should.js)